Updated Spring 2020

-In the last year, CHWS has seen a 13% increase in the number of students receiving counseling and therapy services.
 In order to effectively meet the needs of our students, CHWS has restructured and streamlined the process by which we offer counseling and psychotherapy treatment and services.
-This includes a more targeted evaluation during screening, more efficient partnering with other campus departments and services, and an increased number of support, therapy, and psychoeducational groups and workshops.
+This includes a more targeted evaluation, more efficient partnering with other campus departments and services, and an increased number of support, therapy, and psychoeducational groups and workshops.

 CHWS will continue to provide free counseling services on site, using a stepped care model approach.